saketharshraj/flex-db/README.md

 ✅ **Buffered writes** improved multi-client throughput by **~67%**.

-## 🧱 How Persistence Works

-- All `SET` and `DELETE` operations are first written to RAM.
-- A **background write loop** runs every 2 seconds (or on batched triggers) to save the current state to `data.json`.
-- This prevents blocking the main flow on every disk write.
+## 📈 Performance Considerations

+- Read operations use a read lock for concurrent access
+- Write operations use a write lock to ensure data consistency
+- Buffered writes improve performance by batching disk operations
+- Expired keys are cleaned up in the background

 ## 🧰 Developer Notes

-- No external database or storage engine used.
+- No external dependencies are used for the core functionality
-- Entire system built from scratch for educational value.
+- The entire system is built from scratch for educational purposes
-- Read/write operations are thread-safe via `sync.RWMutex`.
+- All operations are thread-safe using appropriate locking mechanisms

 ## 📅 Roadmap